canro91/canro91.github.io/_posts/2023-03-06-NullableOperatorsAndReferences.md

 Voilà!
 Those are the new C# operators to simplify our null checks.
 We said "new" operators, but we have had them since C# 6.0.
 And that's how we can tell if our references can be `null` or not using Nullable References.

-We have the nullable operators from this post available even if we're using the old .NET Framework.
+We have these nullable operators available even if we're using the old .NET Framework.
 But, to use Nullable References, we should upgrade at least to .NET Core 3.0.

-In the next post, we will cover what functional languages have done instead of `null` references and how to avoid the NullReferenceException when working with LINQ.
+In the next post, we will cover [the Option type as an alternative to null]({% post_url 2023-03-20-UseOptionInsteadOfNull %}) and how to avoid the NullReferenceException when working with LINQ.

 If you want to read more C# content, check [my C# Definitive Guide]({% post_url 2018-11-17-TheC#DefinitiveGuide %}) and my [top of recent C# features]({% post_url 2021-09-13-TopNewCSharpFeatures %}).
+These three operators and the nullable references are some of them.

 _Happy coding!_